Parents and tax

 - $5,000 for other eligible children

 - $11,000 for children who qualify for the disability tax creditTax credit The amount you can deduct from your income when you file your taxes.
-This lowers the tax that you owe.+ read full definition.
+This lowers the tax that you owe.+ read full definition

 Adoption Expense Tax Credit

 You can claim an amount for adoption expenses related to adopting a child under the age of 18.
 The maximum claim for each child is $18,210 in 2023.
 The amount is indexed to inflationInflation A rise in the cost of goods and services over a set period of time.
 This means a dollar can buy fewer goods over time.
 In most cases, inflation is measured by the Consumer Price Index.+ read full definition.

 Saving for your child’s education in an RESP

 If you save for a child age 17 and under, the federal government and some provincial governments will also put money into the RESP as a grant or bondBond A kind of loan you make to the government or a company.
 They use the money to run their operations.
 In turn, you get back a set amount of interest once or twice a year.
 If you hold bonds until the maturity date, you will get all your money back as well.
 If you sell…+ read full definition.

-- Find out if you qualify for:
+Find out if you qualify for: